-- Spatial uncertainty.
+- 1. Spatial uncertainty.
 While the relationships with downhole gamma were described as "fair" to "very good" by SSP&A, there is a subjective component to the depth assignment for both the hard data sample and the corresponding gamma count value.
 For example, sometimes poor recovery occurs during the extraction of core from the borehole, which leads to uncertainty regarding the exact depth (elevation) of a sample retrieved for laboratory analysis, and how this depth corresponds with the downhole gamma response profile.
-This is discussed further in Section 6 of this Appendix. - 2.
-Increased data representation/data relationship improvement.
-In the mid-range portion of the regressions, there are data gaps and the need for confirmation to better quantify the relationship between data types (hard versus soft data, radium versus thorium), and allow for the identification of outliers.
-Further discussion by data type, analyte, and specific areas of improvement are discussed in Section 3 of the DIWP text.
-This is also discussed further in Sections 1.2.1 through 1.2.3 of this Appendix. - 3.
-Poorer correlation at lower activity concentrations.
+This is discussed further in Section 6 of this appendix. - 2.
+Increased data density as related to gamma counts.
+In the mid-range portion of the regressions (40,000 500,000 counts per minute [cpm]), there are data gaps and the need for confirmation to better quantify the relationship between data types (hard versus soft data, radium versus thorium), and allow for the identification of outliers.
+Further discussion by data type, analyte, and specific areas of improvement is provided in Section 3 of the DIWP text.
+This is also discussed further in Sections 1.3.1 through 1.3.3 of this appendix.

+3. Poorer correlation at lower activity concentrations.
 The relationship between both types of soft data and the hard data is better defined at higher concentrations.
-At lower concentrations, particularly near the lower threshold of 7.9 picocuries per gram (pCi/g), there is a large amount of scatter in the data distribution and no clear relationship.
-This may represent the influence of background concentrations or instrument measurement error, discussed further in Section 1.2.4.
+At lower concentrations, particularly less than (<) 10 picocuries per gram (pCi/g), there is a large amount of scatter in the data distribution.
+This may represent the influence of background concentrations or instrument measurement error, discussed further in Section 1.3.4.